Adroiti/docs-for-code-review-tools/RuboCop/Style-EmptyElse.md

-Pattern: Empty else
+Pattern: Empty `else` clause

 Issue: -

 ## Description

-Checks for empty else-clauses, possibly including comments and/or an explicit `nil` depending on the EnforcedStyle.
+Checks for empty `else` clauses, possibly including comments and/or an explicit `nil` depending on the enforced style.

 SupportedStyles: